changeworld/azure-docs.ja-jp/articles/partner-twilio-cloud-services-dotnet-phone-call-web-role.md

                     // to the outbound call.
                     CallOptions options = new CallOptions();

-                    // Set the call From, To, and URL values into a hash map.
+                    // Set the call From, To, and URL values.
-                    // This sample uses the sandbox number provided by Twilio
-                    // to make the call.
                     options.From = "+14155992671";
                     options.To = to;
                     options.Url = Url;